Tech-X-Labs/langfuse-k8s/README.techx.md

-# Tech X Labs for of Langfuse Helm Charts
+# Tech X Labs fork of Langfuse Helm Charts

 ## Overview
 A set of unfortunate circumstances requires us to fork the Langfuse Helm charts in order to properly support secret management within our charts.